Ocean Girl: Plot

+In the fourth season, when a mysterious underwater pyramid is discovered in the ocean, Neri and the Bates boys enter it and discover more about the Ocean Planet, and Neri's mission on Earth.
+In the process, they are transported to Egypt and encounter rebels from the Ocean Planet who area seeking to use the pyramid's power to weaken humanity enabling them to conquer Earth, as well as agents from PRAXIS who seek to capture Neri.

 When the rebellion in the Ocean World is growing, Mera escapes to Earth and is reunited with Neri.
 But PRAXIS sees this pyramid as a danger to the Earth.
 Much of the final series is thus concerned with PRAXIS' attempt to attack the pyramid, as well as with a 'Red Virus' which is spreading in the oceans of Neri's home world, the Ocean Planet.
 Eventually, in the series finale, Jason, Brett, and Neri are able to repulse PRAXIS' efforts and the rebellion, and Earth is saved.
 Neri remains on Earth as the ambassador of the Ocean Planet, and she and Jason finally become a couple.

 Production

 As Neri begins her father's mission, she is drawn farther and farther away from her island.
 Beginning in the middle of the third season, some episodes are primarily based on land.
 By the fourth season, some episodes are set in Egypt, and her father's quest eventually leads her back to the 'Ocean Planet', her home planet.
 Most of the plots involving the secondary kids on ORCA are reduced in the final season, in order to allow for greater exploration of Neri's home world.
 Several new characters of Neri's species are introduced.
 Likewise, the threat of UBRI fades, to be replaced by a new organization, PRAXIS (Preventative Response and eXtraterritorial Intelligence Service) and by rebels on the Ocean Planet.
 This group is dedicated to protecting against any threats posed by extraterrestrial life, and its agents come to believe Neri and her people are a problem for Earth.
-They thus chased Neri and the Bates boys around the world.
-When a mysterious underwater pyramid is discovered in the ocean, Neri and the Bates boys enter it and discover more about the Ocean Planet, and Neri's mission on Earth.
+They thus chase Neri and the Bates boys around the world.

 While the primary cast gets new motivations by UBRI's move to ORCA and Kal's appearance on the island, the secondary cast radically changes at the outset of the third season.
 All of the original kids are replaced by a new crew, and more adults are added to the ORCA staff.

 The Bates family, Winston, Neri, Charlie, and the ORCA computer H.E.L.E.N.
 (Hydro Electronic Liaison ENtity) are the only constant characters for the show's entire run.
 However, the part of Dr. Bates is recast with Liz Burch after the second season and H.E.L.E.N. is 'upgraded' in the fourth and final season.